Chaskel Besser

 Among his children are Rabbi Shlomo Besser, a rabbi and teacher active for the cemeteries of Eastern Europe and Aliza Grund, President of the women's division of the Agudah.
 His two other children are Mrs. Debbie Rosenberg of London, England and Rabbi Naftali Besser of Brooklyn, New York.
-Yisroel Besser, author of Warmed By Their Fire, is his grandson.
+Yisroel Besser, author of Warmed By Their Fire, and many other biographies, is his grandson.

+He was a member of the Presidium of Agudas Yisroel of America, a member of the Vaad Hapoel Haolami of Agudas Yisroel World Organization, founding Chairman of the Daf Yomi Commission, and one of the prominent longtime leaders of the Agudah.
+He spoke and welcomed guests on September 28, 1997 and March 2, 2005 at the large Siyum HaShas organized by Agudah at Madison Square Garden and during previous years.

+As founding chairman of the Agudas Yisroel Daf Yomi Commission, Rabbi Besser worked to make the daily Talmud study program known to the masses.
+He funded the publication of a pocket-sized Talmud to make it easier to transport and study.

+Besser's records and archives contributed to understanding the life of Rav Shlomo Chanoch HaKohen Rabinowitz, the Grand Rabbi of Radomsk, murdered in 1942 by the Germans.

+He also located the Rebbe's final resting place in the Warsaw Cemetery and built a new Ohel.

 Rabbi Yonah Bookstein, former Director of The Ronald S. Lauder Foundation in Poland, and currently a rabbi of Pico Shul, is one of his students.
 In 1992, Besser sent Bookstein to Poland to work at the Ronald S. Lauder Foundation Summer Camp with Rabbi Schudrich.